 The school features three class levels-Baby, Middle and Top.
-A subject schedule may be found on the wall of each classroom detailing what time each subject is taught (on a rotating basis) and which teacher will be teaching.
-The teachers tend to alternate between classes often, but each one has a single class that they spend the most time working with.
+A subject schedule may be found on the wall of each classroom, detailing what time each subject is taught (on a rotating basis) and which teacher will be teaching.
+The teachers typically alternate between classes, but each one has a single class that they spend the most time working with.

 A typical schedule for the school is: